Oscillatory spacelike singularities: The Bianchi type $\mathrm{VI}_{-1/9}$ vacuum models: Discrete dynamics and heteroclinic networks

 It thus follows that the Kasner sequence $(u_i)_{i\in\mathbb{N}_0}$, generated by $u_0 = \big[ k_0; k_1, k_2 , \dotsc \big]$, amounts to the following concatenation of maps in terms of continued fractions:

 Below we relate properties of Kasner sequences to properties of $u_0$ by inferring these from the continued fraction expansion of $u_0$.
-We are particularly interested in generic dynamics of~\eqref{mapCF}, but note that genericity is a delicate issue since there are several notions of genericity, such as measure theoretical genericity (e.g. the Lebesgue measure) or topological genericity (e.g. the Baire measure). \begin{itemize} \item[(i)] The initial Kasner parameter is a \emph{rational number}, $u_0 \in \mathbb{Q}$, if, and only if, its continued fraction representation is finite:
+We are particularly interested in generic dynamics of~\eqref{mapCF}, but note that genericity is a delicate issue since there are several notions of genericity, such as measure theoretical genericity (with respect to the Lebesgue measure), topological genericity (with respect to the Baire measure) or dimensional genericity (with respect to the Hausdorff dimension). \begin{itemize} \item[(i)] The initial Kasner parameter is a \emph{rational number}, $u_0 \in \mathbb{Q}$, if, and only if, its continued fraction representation is finite:

 such that $k_n > 1$; \cite[Lemma 4B]{Schmidt}.
 The Kasner sequence is thereby finite with $n+1$ eras where the last era begins with $k_n$.
-At the end of the last era the Kasner parameter reaches $u^n_f=1$, which subsequently terminates the recursion~\eqref{Kasnermap} at a Taub state/epoch.
+At the end of the last era the Kasner parameter reaches $u^n_f=1$, which subsequently terminates the recursion~\eqref{Kasnermap} at a Taub state/epoch with $u = \infty$.
 Even though $\mathbb{Q}$ is a dense set in $\mathbb{R}$, it is a set of Lebesgue measure zero and thus this case is non-generic.

 On the other hand, the irrational numbers, $\mathbb{R}\backslash\mathbb{Q}$, consist of a dense set of full Lebesgue measure in $\mathbb{R}$.
 We will now describe several interesting subcases, where genericity is a subtle issue for some of them. \item[(ii)] The initial Kasner parameter $u_0$ is a \emph{badly approximable irrational number}\footnote{A number $u_0\in\mathbb{R}\backslash\mathbb{Q}$ is called a \emph{badly approximable irrational number} if there is a constant $c>0$ such that for all rational numbers, $p/q$, we have that $\left| u_0-p/q\right|>c/q^2$.} if, and only if, its continued fraction representation is bounded, i.e.